 - Hiking: Hoven and Storknubben both have fantastic 360° views (0 km/8 km)

-- Beaches: Vinje beach (Vinjestranda) is the longest, near the grocery store and café at Vinje (6 km)
+- Beaches: Vinje beach (Vinjestranda) is the longest, near the grocery store and café at Vinje (6 km).
+See Gimsøy’s beaches in winter.

 - Fishing and boat rental: Hovsund, 1 km (and many other places at Gimsøy)